 When I was a child, my family used to holiday in Weston Super Mare, on the Somerset coast – year after year.
-Occasionally, we would make the run out to Longleat Zoo to marvel at the animals and the big house.
-But one year, probably about 1985, I noticed that a Doctor Who exhibition was on at Longleat.
+Occasionally, we would make the run out to Longleat Zoo – to marvel at the animals and the big house.
+Our first visit was probably about 1985, it was here that I noticed, that a Doctor Who exhibition was on – at Longleat.

 The visitor walked through room-after-room, as if you were in a Tardis zoo; which housed dangerous monsters in enclosure-after-enclosure, behind plexi glass screens.

-My personal highlights were seeing the Cybermen, who I always liked the most and Davros who was just as ugly in the flesh – as he was on TV.
-Seeing the actual Doctor costumes on display, used to create a pang of excitement, as if they were all really there.
+My personal highlights, were seeing the Cybermen; who I always liked the most – and Davros.
+Davros was just as ugly in the flesh – as he was on TV.
+Seeing the actual ‘official’ Doctor costumes on display, used to create a pang of excitement – as if they were all real.

-Sometimes, there would even be a tour guide who took groups of people through the exhibition; explaining who the monsters were and which episode they appeared in.
+Sometimes, there would even be a tour-guide available, who took groups of people through the exhibition; explaining who the monsters were and which episode they appeared in.

-Longleat staff would even wander around Longleat grounds, dressed as Cybermen, Daleks and Doctors of their era – always appeared at the exhibition; to publicize a new monster or event.
+Longleat staff would even wander around Longleat grounds, dressed as Cybermen, Daleks too to publicise the attraction.
+Also, the actual Doctors of their era – always appeared at the exhibition; to publicize a new monster – or event.

-The Longleat exhibition ran for 30 years – from 1973, regularly redressing it’s attractions as new series came and went.
-A devastating fire nearly destroyed the entire exhibit in 1996 but a refit later, it was back open.
+The Longleat exhibition ran for 30 years – from 1973, regularly redressing it’s attractions, as new series came and went.
+A devastating fire in 1996, nearly destroyed the entire exhibit but a refit later and it was back open – quickly.

-It finally closed its doors, forever in 2003.
-Which was probably due to a tail-off of popularity at that time, as Doctor Who had been off-the-air, for over 10 years – at that point.
+It sadly finally closed its doors, forever in 2003.
+Which was probably at the time, due to a tail-off of popularity at that time, as Doctor Who had been off-the-air, for over 14 years; at that point.

-Ironic that only 2 years later, it would be back on the BBC and as popular as ever.
-Now the Doctor Who Experience regularly tours the country, so it is unlikely the Longleat one will ever come back, although people continue to campaign.
+Ironic that only 2 years later, it would be back on the BBC and – as popular as ever.
+Now the Doctor Who Experience regularly tours the country, so it is unlikely the Longleat attraction, will ever come back; although people continue to campaign – for it’s return.

-Who Longleat would have been consigned to the mists of subconsciousness had it not been for me coming across an interesting website which is dedicated to preserving the memory of the Longleat Doctor Who exhibition (maybe it’s revival too!): www.drwhoexhibitions.co.uk
+Doctor Who Longleat, would have been consigned to the mists of time, had it not been for me coming across an interesting website; which is dedicated to preserving the memory of the Longleat Doctor Who exhibition (maybe it’s revival too!): www.drwhoexhibitions.co.uk

 If you are interested in seeing some of the attractions which populated the exhibition over the years, then this is the place for you.
-The below youtube video – from 1991 is pretty good too!
+The images in this article are all my own photographs, taken sometime around the late 1980’s.
+The above featured youtube video – recorded in 1991; is pretty good too!

 Dave Armitage – Classic Doctor Who fan

-The history of the exhibition can be found here on http://www.drwhoexhibitions.co.uk/longleat.htm
+The full-history of the exhibition, can be found here on http://www.drwhoexhibitions.co.uk/longleat.htm